-6.5 LIMITS OF THE 2001/UNDP, 1998/JPO AND 2004/CANADIAN METHODS
+6.5 Limits of the 2001/UNDP, 1998/JPO and 2005/Canadian methods

-The UNDP 2001 HDR, 1998/JPO, and 2004 Canadian royalty guidelines all base the royalty payments on a percentage of the price of the competitor's product - in this case, a generic drug.
+The 2001/UNDP, 1998/JPO and 2005/Canadian royalty guidelines all base the royalty payments on a percentage of the price of the competitor's product - in this case, a generic drug.
 In a competitive market, the royalty payment will depend upon the cost of manufacturing the generic product.
 The differences in manufacturing costs are sometimes large, and often unrelated to the benefits of using a product.

-For the 2001/UNDP and 1998/JPO approaches the royalty rate is the same in high, middle or low-income countries.
-The Canadian guidelines do vary royalty rates by country, but only hint at the differences of affordability between countries.
+For the 2001/UNDP and 1998/JPO approaches the royalty rate is the same in high, middle- or low-income countries.
+The Canadian guidelines vary royalty rates by country, but only hint at the differences of affordability between countries.

-Consider the examples of stavudine (d4T) and efavirenz (EFV), two important drugs for the treatment of AIDS, each selling for \$3,800 to \$4,000 per year in the US market.
-The cost of manufacturing d4T is considerably lower than the cost of manufacturing EFV.
-A 4 percent royalty on d4T, based upon the 2004 best generic price of \$21 per year, would be \$.84 per year.
-A 4 percent royalty on EFV, based upon the 2004 best generic price of \$329 would be \$13.16 per year.
+Consider the examples of stavudine and efavirenz, two important drugs for the treatment of AIDS, each selling for approximately US\$ 3 800 and US\$ 4 800 per year in the United States market.
+The cost of manufacturing stavudine is considerably lower than the cost of manufacturing efavirenz.
+A 4% royalty on stavudine, based upon the 2004 best generic price of US\$ 21 per year, would be US\$ 0.84 per year.
+A 4% royalty on efavirenz, based upon the 2004 best generic price of US\$ 329, would be \$13.16 per year.
 In both cases, the royalties would not vary by country.
-Whether the country was Brazil, Denmark, India, Germany, Korea, Thailand or Uganda, the royalty would be the same -- \$.84 per year for d4T, or \$13.16 per year for EFV.
+Whether the country was Brazil, Denmark, Germany, India, Korea, Thailand or Uganda, the royalty would be the same - US\$ 0.84 per year for stavudine or US\$ 13.16 per year for efavirenz.

 The Canadian royalty guidelines vary the royalty rate by country, but not on the basis of a direct measure of affordability.
-For example, based upon the 2004 best generic price, the annual royalty for AZT, a drug that sold for \$3,915 per year in the US, is \$ 5.03 in Germany, \$4.27 in Chile, \$3.35 in Brazil, and 1.49 in Ghana.
+For example, based upon the 2004 best generic price, the annual royalty for zidovudine, a drug that sold for US\$ 3 915 per year in the Unted States, is US\$ 5.03 in Germany, US\$ 4.27 in Chile, US\$ 3.35 in Brazil, and US\$ 1.49 in Ghana.
 The royalties do vary, but not as much as the differences in income.
-As noted the Canadian royalty method also does not vary royalties according to the benefits of using the product, but only on the cost of manufacturing and the country rank in the UNDP Human Development Index.
+As noted, the Canadian royalty method does not vary royalties according to the benefits of using the product, but rather based on the cost of manufacturing and the country rank in the UNHDI.